robscovell-cx/skycave-management-system/README.md

 The green-on-black terminal interface, keyboard-centric navigation, and "mainframe" aesthetic are all intentional design choices to create an immersive retro computing experience.

+### Human-added note

+Claude is very proud of this vibe-coded application.
+Unfortunately, under the hood, it is a bit of a mess.
+This was, for me, an interesting experiment.

 ## Technical Details

 - Built with React and TypeScript